 J. SIAM NUMER.
-ANAL.
-Sec.
-B, Vol. 2, No. 2 Printed in U.S.A., 1985
+ANAL, Ser.
+B, Vol. 2, No. 2 Printed in U.S.A.
+1985

-CALCULATING THE SINGULAR VALUES AND PSEUDO-INVERSE OF A MATRIX\
+CALCULATING THE SINGULAR VALUES AND PSEUDO-INVERSE OF A MATRIX

-G. GOLUB† AND W. KAHAN‡
+G. GOLUB† AND W. KAHANI

 Abstract.
-A numerically stable and fairly fast scheme is described to compute the unitary matrices U and V which transform a given matrix A into a diagonal form $Z = U^AV$ , thus exhibiting $A^$ s singular values on $Z^$ s diagonal.
-The scheme first transforms A to a bidiagonal matrix A, then diagonalizes $A^$ .
-The scheme decide here is complicated but does not suffer from the computational difficulties which occasionally afflict some previously known methods.
-Some applications are mentioned, in particular the use of the pseudo-inverse $A^ = VZ^U^$ to solve least squares problems in a way which dampens appraison oscillation and cancellation.
+A numerically stable and fairly fast scheme is described to compute the unitary matrices U and V which transform a given matrix A into a diagonal form $\Sigma = U^AV$, thus exhibiting A's singular values on Σ 's diagonal.
+The scheme first transforms A to a bidiagonal matrix J, then diagonalizes J. The scheme described here is complicated but does not suffer from the computational difficulties which occasionally afflict some previously known methods.
+Some applications are mentioned, in particular the use of the pseudo-inverse $A^I = V\Sigma^IU^$ to solve least squares problems in a way which dampens spurious oscillation and cancellation.